spcorcor18/LPO-8800/using github.md

 ## What is Github?

 GitHub is a code hosting platform for version control and collaboration.
-It also works well for simple file sharing.
+It also works well for simple file sharing, which is how I use it in this class.

-## How is Github used in this class?
+## How should I use Github in this class?

 I have created a Github *repository* for LPO-8800 at https://github.com/spcorcor18/LPO-8800.
 A repository is a home where project files are stored.
 In this class, this includes folders for assignments, lectures, datasets, etc. The main repository--and each folder--includes a README file with relevant information.
 Github users can invite collaborators to repositories who can then be assigned read/write/edit privileges.
-The LPO-8800 repository is publicly available, visible to anyone, and not editable by anyone but me.
+The LPO-8800 repository is publicly available, visible to anyone, and thus not editable by anyone but me.

 I recommend you create a (free) Github account [here](https://github.com).
 Once you have done so, you can favorite ("star") repositories you would like to follow.
 You can search for LPO-8800 or spcorcor18/LPO-8800 and add this to your favorites.